Job Loss and Unemployment Stress

 Not only is talking face-to-face with a trusted friend or loved one a proven means of stress relief, but speaking openly about your financial problems can also help you put things in perspective.
 Keeping money worries to yourself only amplifies them until they seem insurmountable.
 The simple act of expressing your problems to someone you trust can make them seem far less intimidating.

-Depending on where you live, there are a number of organizations that offer free counselling on dealing with financial problems, whether it’s managing debt, creating and sticking to a budget, finding work, communicating with creditors, or claiming benefits or financial assistance.
+Depending on where you live, there are a number of organizations that offer free counseling on dealing with financial problems, whether it’s managing debt, creating and sticking to a budget, finding work, communicating with creditors, or claiming benefits or financial assistance.
 (See the “Get more help” section below for links).

 Whether or not you have a friend or loved one to talk to for emotional support, getting practical advice from an expert is always a good idea.
 Reaching out is not a sign of weakness and it doesn’t mean that you’ve somehow failed as a provider, parent, or spouse.
 It just means that you’re wise enough to recognize your financial situation is causing you stress and needs addressing.